 There have been countless instances where I have referred to podcasts to support an argument I’ve had with friends and family.
 “I was listening to this podcast the other day…”, is essentially a simple way of saying, “listen adversary, my knowledge on the subject is far superior to you as you see I bequeath my time to learning outside of my tertiary studies.”

 All old timely passages aside, there is some truth in what is being said.
-Personal On Demand broadcasting or Podcasting as it’s known can be an entertaining, informative form of media.
-Its importance actually goes far beyond what you may perceive it to be.
+Personal On Demand broadcasting or Podcasting as it’s known; can be an entertaining, informative form of media.
+However, its importance actually goes far beyond the realm of entertainment.

 That cheeky word I just used, Spreadability, refers the style and ease by which media is consumed within a society.
-For example; Twitter compliments the way in which News articles are spread and consumed, many news outlets publish and retweet articles through this medium.
-This is the critical design feature of Twitter.
-Short, rapid bits of information.
-Another example; If low quality memes and personal information is the butter, your better believe Facebook is the toast.
-The style of spreadability for podcasting is having the leisure to listen at your own time and place through online podcast portals.
+For example; twitter compliments the way in which News articles are spread and consumed.
+So many news outlets choose to publish through Twitter because its user base typically is out for short information packets and headlines when perusing this website.
+Another example; If low quality memes, click bait and personal information is the butter, your better believe Facebook is the toast.
+The style of spreadability for podcasting is having the leisure to listen at your own time and place through a natural conversations between or from a person/s.

 For a one way one way communication channel it really has been making waves.
 Here are some quick facts on the technology: